 Your acceptance of our offer assumes that you are bound by the rules and regulations of the College and that you and/or sponsoring agency agree to be responsible for the fees associated with registration as of the acceptance date.

-Please ensure you are registered prior to the term start date by accessing your schedule through the MyHorizon Portal under WebAdvisor.
-(Refer to the Academic Schedule on Page 3 of the calendar.)
+Please ensure you are registered prior to the term start date by accessing your schedule through Self Service.
+(Refer to the Academic Schedule on Page 3 of the calendar for term start dates.)

 Policies